A Mixed-Membership Model for Social Network Clustering: Example: Zachary Karate Club Data

 \section{Example: Zachary Karate Club Data}

 In this section and the next, we evaluate the performance of our mixed membership model by applying it to two empirical social network data.
-The first that we consider is the Zachary karate club data, which was collected and used to study conflict and fission in small groups by~\cite{Zachary}.
+The first that we consider is the Zachary karate club data, which was collected and used to study conflict and fission in small groups by~\citet{Zachary}.
 The data was from a university-based karate club of 34 members, who were tentatively divided into two groups due to an incipient conflict between the president of the club and the opposing faction.
 Consider the club as a social network consisting 34 nodes that represent club members.
-Each pair of the nodes are formalized by adding an edge in between if they are observed to interact outside normal activities, interpreted as ``extra'' friendship in~\cite{Zachary}.
-A total of 78 (undirected) edges were observed; see~\cite[Figure 1]{Zachary}.
-The corresponding adjacency matrix was presented in~\cite[Figure 2]{Zachary}.
+Each pair of the nodes are formalized by adding an edge in between if they are observed to interact outside normal activities, interpreted as ``extra'' friendship in~\citet{Zachary}.
+A total of 78 (undirected) edges are observed; see~\citet[Figure 1]{Zachary}.
+The corresponding adjacency matrix was presented in~\citet[Figure 2]{Zachary}.

-We exploit the mixed membership model proposed in Section~\ref{Sec:distance} to split the karate club members into two factions, and compare our clustering result with the ground truth released in~\cite{Zachary}.
+We apply the mixed membership model proposed in Section~\ref{Sec:distance} to split the karate club members into two factions, and compare our clustering result with the ground truth released by~\citet{Zachary}.
 Based on the feature of the karate club network data and the background story, we set the number of communities $h = 2$.
-We implement Algorithm~\ref{Alg:gibbs}, in which the {\em burninNum} and {\em size} respectively take values $5,000$ and $10,000$.
+We implement Algorithm~\ref{Alg:gibbs}, for which the {\em burninNum} and {\em size} respectively take values 5,000 and 10,000.
 The posterior mean $\bar{Z}_{ik}$, for $i = 1, 2, \ldots, n$ and $k = 1, 2$, is used as the Bayes estimate for the mixed membership parameter $Z_{ik}$.
 The result is presented in Table~\ref{Table:zachary}.
-If a hard clustering framework is considered, we present a graphic summary in Figure~\ref{Fig:bayesianzachary}, where the nodes in different clusters are distinguished by different colors: green for community $1$ and red for community $2$.
+If a hard clustering framework is considered, we present a graphic summary in Figure~\ref{fig:karate_plot}, where the nodes in different clusters are distinguished by different colors: orange for community $1$ and blue for community $2$.